priya240896/syncbyte/README.md

-# syncbyte: A Guide to Start the application.
+# SyncByte: A Guide to Start the application.

 ## Clone The Git Project